-Planning for Major Projects for 2025-2026
+Planning for Major Projects for 2026-2027

 Property Acquisition - Tomah Regional Location: Western's Tomah Regional Location has continued increasing student enrollment and instructional offerings.
 As a result, the current physical space is at its maximum potential for providing instructional and practical student spaces.
-The exploration of purchasing or leasing additional space in the connected ACT building should be explored for future growth.
+The purchasing or leasing of additional space in the connected Tomah Area Community Theater building should be explored for future growth.